andstor/verified-smart-contracts/README.md

 The string comparison algorithm used is the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).

 ## Data format
-The data format used is parquet files, each with a total of 30,000 records.
+The data format used is parquet files, most with a total of 30,000 records.

 ## License